 For decades the Centre Pompidou name has been conjuring associations with the crème de la crème of modern and contemporary art.
-On 5th May, they expanded beyond their home in Paris, transforming an otherwise unremarkable Brussels neighborhood into an art hotspot.
+Last Spring they expanded beyond their home in Paris, transforming an otherwise unremarkable Brussels neighborhood into an art hotspot.

 Having lived in Brussels for 10 years I like to think I know the city well, but walking to the site of Kanal Brut meant crisscrossing through backstreets I’d never seen before.
 Situated along the canal lies what was once one of the biggest car garages in Europe, complete with offices, showrooms and workshops.

 For the coming 13 months, this old Citroën garage will provide the backdrop to 300 keystone pieces of the Centre Pompidou collection: a rigid, steel, concrete and glass construction to which surprisingly little was changed to make it ready for its new purpose.
 Number plates remain on walls, original signs directing you to the reception are still visible and the floor is all but polished.

 What used to be the offices of the garage now fittingly contain pieces relating to the sphere of administrative work: one of Jenny Holzer’s solemn text-based works can be appreciated only through the glass window of a reception booth, and Faldhakken’s twisting lockers are both predictable and entirely unexpected in their new location.
 The interplay between subject and space is perhaps at its highest here, but the garage is wonderfully conducive to art throughout.